-By monitoring proteomic antibody dynamics at an unprecedented resolution, we can gain new insights into humoral immune responses by uncovering when, how, and why specific antibodies are generated in response to physiological events.
-Coupled with targeted proteomic sequencing of endogenous antibodies, this approach holds exciting potential for drug discovery as integration of these techniques into antibody drug development pipelines could lead to significant advancements in the field.
+By monitoring antibody dynamics at an unprecedented resolution, we can gain new insights into humoral immune responses by uncovering when, how, and why specific antibodies are generated in response to physiological events.
+Coupled with targeted sequencing of endogenous antibodies by MS, this approach holds exciting potential for drug discovery as integration of these techniques into therapeutic development pipelines could lead to significant advancements in the field.
 Moreover, large scale profiling of endogenous secreted antibody repertoires may lead to the definition of immune signatures for use in disease risk assessment, diagnostic classification, or measuring treatment effectiveness.

 !!The importance of standardized tools

 The advancements made over the last decade in MS-based antibody sequencing provide an optimistic outlook for the future.
 I expect that a therapeutic antibody discovered by MS could be right around the corner.
 Looking back at the timeline of key developments in the field of antibody sequencing, we can notice several clear trends (\textbf{\autoref{fig:fig6.1}}).
 Since the 1960s, rudimentary sample preparation for antibodies was available, but practical methods of obtaining sequence information appeared only in 1993, when Sanger sequencing was first applied to B cells.
 The first therapeutic antibody was registered in 1986, and this advent launched large-scale development of mAbs, with a hundred mAbs registered by 2008 \cite{Raybould2020Thera-SAbDab: the Therapeutic Structural Antibody Database}.
-At that point, next-generation sequencing led to high-throughput sequencing workflows and further facilitated the development of therapeutic antibodies.
-Over the last 20 years, the rapid expansion of genome-based sequencing techniques kick-started antibody discovery by allowing large-scale BCR sequencing, and the number of deposited antibody sequences and registered antibody therapeutics has been growing exponentially ever since, with the 100\textsuperscript{th} therapeutic mAb being approved by the United States Food and Drug Administration in 2021 \cite{Mullard2021FDA approves 100th monoclonal antibody product.}.
-Observing this trend, the popularization of MS-based proteomics has now spurred the development of platforms for \emph{de novo} sequencing of antibodies heavily supported by MS, and I envision that the ongoing advancement of MS based proteomic antibody profiling and \emph{de novo} sequencing will complement available strategies by protein-level analysis.
-More specifically, monitoring of proteomic antibody repertoires could be used to select a limited number of reactive antibodies from a patient with an effective immune response, which could then be sequenced, recombinantly produced and screened for neutralizing capacity.
+At that point, next-generation sequencing led to high-throughput sequencing workflows and further facilitated the lead-finding and development of therapeutic antibodies.
+Over the last 20 years, the rapid expansion of genome-based sequencing techniques kick-started antibody discovery by allowing large-scale BCR sequencing, and the number of deposited antibody sequences and registered antibody therapeutics has been growing exponentially ever since, with the 100\textsuperscript{th} therapeutic mAb being approved by the United States Food and Drug Administration (FDA) in 2021 \cite{Mullard2021FDA approves 100th monoclonal antibody product.}.
+Observing this trend, the popularization of MS-based proteomics has now spurred the development of platforms for \emph{de novo} sequencing of antibodies heavily supported by MS, and I envision that the ongoing advancement of MS based antibody profiling and \emph{de novo} sequencing will complement available strategies by protein-level analysis.
+More specifically, monitoring of antibody repertoires could be used to select a limited number of reactive antibodies from a patient with an effective immune response, which could then be sequenced, recombinantly produced and screened for neutralizing capacity.
 Such a direct approach to antibody discovery would be much more straightforward than screening of B-cells at the DNA/RNA level.

 \begin{figure*}[!htb]